KSJ-SINGH/Student-Percentage-Prediction/README.md

 This project, I aim to end my skepticism regarding this proverb.
 Using `Unsupervised ML algorithim`, I am going to calculate the `correlation` by a `linear regression test` between hours studied and precentage scored by a student.
 >`Correlation` is a statistical term describing the degree to which two variables move in coordination with one another.
 If the two variables move in the same direction, then those variables are said to have a positive `correlation`.
 If they move in opposite directions, then they have a negative `correlation`.
 ---
+## Project Goals:
+- Predict the percentage of a student based on the no. of study hours
+- What will be predicted score if a student studies for 9.25 hrs/day?
+---
 ## Prerequisites:
 In order to perform the intended test, I'll using `python3` as the main programming language and `Jupyter Notebook` as the computing platform.
 I'll also require the below mentioned libraries to perform complete the task.